 The World Of Hyatt Credit Card: One of the Best Sign-Up Offers

 The World Of Hyatt Credit Card has one of the best credit card sign-up bonus offers currently available.
-Provided you meet the $6,000 spending requirement, you'll essentially be gifted up to a dozen hotel nights (assuming you redeem your points for standard rooms).
-Let's say you book economical rooms (about $100 per night).
-In this scenario, the sign-up bonus alone could be worth well over $1,000.
-This is an amazing offer when you consider that other top hotel cards have bonuses that range in value from $400 to $700.
+Provided you meet the $6,000 spending requirement, you'll essentially be gifted several hotel nights (assuming you redeem your points for standard rooms).
 Even if you don't get the signing bonus, the card will pay for itself, as long as you use the one free night per year that the card provides.
 Free night rewards are not only rare; they are among the best perks a card can have.

 Earning points with The World Of Hyatt Credit Card will typically yield better rewards than earning points with most other cards, including top hotel and travel cards.
 That's because the Hyatt points you'll earn for every purchase are currently some of the most valuable around.
 We value each Hyatt point at 1.8 cents.
 As a frame of reference, the value of most other points is typically between 1 and 1.3 cents.

 So, what are the downsides to the card?
 Well, the biggest one is that Hyatt doesn't have as many properties as other hotel brands.
 For instance, according to the Hyatt site, there are only three Hyatt properties located in Alabama.
 This may be a problem if you frequently travel to smaller cities.
 However, if you only visit large metropolitan areas, there should always be a Hyatt available wherever you go.